Discrimination and Harassment Complaints and Investigations (AP 3435)

 If the College District is unable to comply with the 90-day deadline, the College District may extend the time to respond by up to 45 additional days.
 An extension may be taken only once without permission from the California Community Colleges Chancellor’s Office, and must be necessary for one of the following reasons:

-• a need to interview a party or witness who has been unavailable;
+- A need to interview a party or witness who has been unavailable.

-• to prepare and finalize an administrative determination.
+- To prepare and finalize an administrative determination.

 The College District shall send a written notice to the Complainant and to a Respondent who is aware of an investigation indicating the necessity of an extension, the justification for the extension, and the number of days the deadline will be extended.
 The College District shall send this notice no later than 10 days prior to the initial time to respond.